US STOCKS-S&P 500 ends down, but off day's low after Cyprus vote

 The Standard & Poor's 500 Index fell 3.76 points, or 0.24 percent, to finish at 1,548.34.
 The Nasdaq Composite Index slipped 8.50 points, or 0.26 percent, to close at 3,229.10.

-After the bell, shares of Adobe Systems Inc, the maker of Photoshop and Acrobat software, rose 5.6 percent to $43.05 after its results beat analysts' estimates.
-The stock ended the regular session at $40.75, down 0.8 percent.

-In Tuesday's volatile trading, the Dow made a swing of 132.25 points from its session high to its intraday low.
-The Nasdaq made a swing of 47.18 points from its intraday high to its session low.
+In volatile trading, the Dow made a swing of 132.25 points from its session high to its intraday low.

-The CBOE Volatility Index or VIX, Wall Street's favorite barometer of fear, rose 7.71 percent to end at 14.39.
-Earlier, the VIX hit an intraday high of 15.40 - up 15.27 percent from Monday's close.

 Strategists expect the S&P 500 to still break above its record high reached in October 2007, but they expect the rally to slow from there.
 A Reuters poll of equity strategists surveyed over the past week put the S&P 500 at 1,600 by year end, above its Oct.
 9, 2007, all-time closing high of 1,565.15.
 The Dow initially surpassed its 2007 record levels on March 5 and then set nominal record closing highs on subsequent session through the close on March 14.